 Here is a list of factors affecting climate change -

 Ocean Currents: They tend to influence the temperature of a place significantly.
 It can either increase a region’s overall temperature or decrease it by transferring the land’s heat energy to the sea and vice versa.

 Topography: The shape of land also influences the climate of a region.
-For instance, low lying areas are relatively hotter and receive less rainfall than those regions situated at a higher altitude, especially in the mountainous areas.
+For instance, low-lying areas are relatively hotter and receive less rainfall than those regions situated at a higher altitude, especially in the mountainous areas.

-Wind Directions: The directions of wind, both to and from where it is blowing has an impact on the climate as well.
+Wind Directions: The directions of wind, both to and from where it is blowing have an impact on the climate as well.
 For instance, if the wind blows from a humid region it is likely to be colder while the wind blowing from a dry area is mostly hot.

 El Nino Phenomenon: El Nino or the uneven heating of the water surface in the Pacific tends to affect both rainfall and wind pattern.
-The said phenomenon is held responsible for triggering forest fires, smog and tornadoes across many regions.
+The said phenomenon is held responsible for triggering forest fires, smog, and tornadoes across many regions.

-Also, the movement of continents and variation in earth’s orbit are among the natural factors that affect climate change.
+Also, the movement of continents and variation in the earth’s orbit are among the natural factors that affect climate change.